-There is nothing quite like going on a road trip, the wind on your hand as it hangs out the window on the open road and your favourite songs playing on the stereo.
+There is nothing quite like going on a road trip, the wind on your hand as it hangs out the window on the open road, and your favorite songs playing on the stereo.
 Road trips are part of the American dream no matter where you’re heading.
 Be prepared with these essentials for a road trip & enjoy!

 1. Car Charger